chnyangs/chnyangs.github.io/README.md

 ---

 ## Education
-- PhD, Computer Science — University of Sydney (2024–Present) · Master of IT — Monash University (2018–2020) · Bachelor of Software Engineering — NJUPT (2009–2013)
+- PhD, Computer Science — University of Sydney (2024–Present)
+- Master of IT — Monash University (2018–2020)
+- Bachelor of Software Engineering — Nanjing University of Posts and Telecommunications (2009–2013)